 It is also important to know that when undergoing the breast lift with implants, you will be subjected not only to the risks associated with the lifting procedure but also the ones related to the use of implants.
 This is not a major issue for concern as the complications occur nowadays on a small percentage of people undergoing plastic surgery, but a prepared patient knows that these are a possibility.
 Among the complications associated with using breast implants are capsular contracture, visibility, rippling of the implants, rupture, and leaking of the implants, among other things.

 Following the pre- and post-operative instructions of the plastic surgeon will help you stay away from trouble after surgery and minimize the risks while maximizing the results that can be achieved.

-After the breast lift with implants, your breasts will be perky, youthful looking and firm but also bigger and rounder, if this is the shape of the implant that you have chosen.
+After the breast lift with implants, your breasts will be perky, youthful-looking and firm but also bigger and rounder, if this is the shape of the implant that you have chosen.

 There are two optimal solutions that can be used to treat saggy breasts, and both of them are offered by plastic surgery.
-It is important to understand that physical exercises, massages and pills are not suitable options to get rid of the excess skin on the breasts and re-center the mammary gland.
+It is important to understand that physical exercises, massages and pills are not suitable options to get rid of the excess skin on the breasts and re-centre the mammary gland.
 The procedures performed to correct breast ptosis are the breast lift and breast lift with implants.
 The only difference between these procedures is that the first one is performed as a stand-alone and the second is a combination of two procedures in one operation.
 When the breast lift is performed with implants, the plastic surgeon will make incisions to correct the sagginess and use them to insert the implants.
 Moreover, the cost of the procedure is smaller than undergoing two procedures, and the patients will have just one recovery period.